Allen Lazard Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 - So far this season, 9.7% of the 558 passes thrown by his team have gone Lazard's way.

-- With 12 targets in the red zone this season, Lazard has been on the receiving end of 11.0% of his team's 109 red zone pass attempts.
+- Lazard has seen the ball thrown his way 12 times in the red zone this season, 11.0% of his team's 109 red zone pass attempts.

-- The Packers have thrown the ball in 57.1% of their plays from scrimmage this year while running the ball 42.9% of the time.
-This offensive attack ranks 10th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lazard's matchup with the Lions.